Do You Want To Lose Fat?

 Instead, it’s your genetics which determines your body type and where you tend to store fat.

-Whether you tend to store fat in your legs or abs, there are a lot of factors that determine your fat distribution.
+Whether you tend to store fat in your legs or abs, many factors determine your fat distribution.

 For example, you will reduce or increase fat from various body regions no matter if you are training a specific area of your body.